Amicable Aid: Perturbing Images to Improve Classification Performance

-Recent studies have shown that many deep learning-based image classification models are highly vulnerable to malicious image manipulation, which is known as the adversarial attack.
-In \cite{szegedy2013intriguing}, it was shown that a hardly imperceptible perturbation added to an image can make a classification model produce an incorrect classification result.
-A strong attack method called fast gradient sign method (FGSM) was developed in \cite{goodfellow2015explaining}, which calculates a perturbation from the sign of the gradients in the classifier.
-An iterative version of FGSM (called I-FGSM) was proposed in \cite{kurakin2016adversarial}, which achieved higher attack performance than FGSM.
-Several other adversarial attack techniques have been proposed with various perspectives and objectives \cite{carlini2017evaluating,luo2018towards,madry2017towards,tramer2020ensemble,modas2019sparsefool,wong2020fast,croce2020reliable}.
-In addition to these white-box attacks, there exist black-box attack approaches that do not assume complete availability of the knowledge regarding the target classifier, e.g., \cite{papernot17practical,li19nattack}.
+Recent studies have shown that many deep learning-based image classification models are highly vulnerable to malicious image manipulation, e.g., adding a hardly imperceptible perturbation~\cite{szegedy2013intriguing}, which is known as the adversarial attack.
+As notable methods, the fast gradient sign method (FGSM) and its iterative version (called I-FGSM) were developed~\cite{goodfellow2015explaining,kurakin2016adversarial}.
+Several other adversarial attack techniques have been proposed with various perspectives and objectives \cite{carlini2017evaluating,luo2018towards,madry2017towards,tramer2018ensemble,modas2019sparsefool,wong2020fast,croce2020reliable}.
 Existence of an image-agnostic universal perturbation has been also shown \cite{moosavi2017universal}, i.e., a single perturbation can attack multiple images.

 A plausible explanation of adversarial attacks is the manifold theory.
 While natural images lie on a low-dimensional data manifold, adding an adversarial perturbation to an image causes the image to leave the manifold and also cross the decision boundary.
-In this sense, attacks adding noise-like perturbations can be called \emph{off-manifold} attacks, whereas \emph{on-manifold} adversarial samples remain on the manifold with preserving visual naturalness \cite{stutz2019disentangling,song18constructing}.
+In this sense, attacks adding noise-like perturbations can be called off-manifold attacks, whereas on-manifold adversarial samples remaining on the manifold can be also found~\cite{stutz2019disentangling,song18constructing}.
 Finding off-manifold samples becomes easy when the decision boundary lies close to the manifold \cite{tanay2016boundary}.